Generalized Disjunctive Programming¶

 The Pyomo.GDP modeling extension allows users to include logical disjunctions in their models.
 These disjunctions are often used to model discrete decisions that have implications on the system behavior.
 For example, in process design, a disjunction may model the choice between processes A and B. If A is selected, then its associated equations and inequalities will apply; otherwise, if B is selected, then its respective constraints should be enforced.
 In the general case, if these models contain nonlinear relations, then they are Generalized Disjunctive Programming (GDP) models

-A disjunction is a set of collections of variables, parameters, and constraints that are linked by an OR (really exclusive or) constraint.
+A disjunction is a set of constraint groupings that are linked by a logical OR relationship.
 The simplest case is a 2-term disjunction:

 That is, either the constraints in the collection D1 are enforced, OR the constraints in the collection D2 are enforced.